matthoendorf/matthoendorf.github.io/holy-week.md

 ---
 <a name="top"></a>

-Daily journaling guide for Maundy Thursday through Easter Sunday, blending scripture with The Chosen episodes and guided commentary.
+Daily guide for Maundy Thursday through Easter Sunday, blending scripture with The Chosen episodes and guided commentary.
 Questions for self-reflection and prayer.

 ---